christianparpart/varnishpurged/Readme.md

 Adding Purge-Jobs
 -----------------

-purge-jbos (urls) are added without the leading http:// and without port! they should look like this:
+purge-jobs (urls that should be purged) are added without the leading `http://` and without port. they should look like this:

     de.dawanda.com/product/1234